lowcodelounge/trapkit/docs/data.md

 # Data

-This is all the data you have saved in the `localStorage` feature of the browser for this site.
-If you want to can clear all of it and start over.
+This is all the data you have saved in the `localStorage` feature of the browser for this prototype.
+You can clear all of it and start over.

 {% include components/button.html label="Clear data" link="#" %}